Bashni

 Play

-• When a single checker (or a king) is captured it's not removed from the board but is placed below the capturing checker (or a king) forming a stack.
-If several checkers (or kings) are captured during the same move then they sequently placed below the capturing checker:
+• When a single checker (or a king) is captured it's not removed from the board but is placed below the capturing checker (or king) forming a stack.
+If several checkers (or kings) are captured during the same move then they are sequently placed below the capturing checker:

 Before the capture After the capture

-• A stack moves or captures other checkers or stacks according to the rules of Russian Checkers applying to the topmost checker (or a king).
+• A stack moves or captures other checkers or stacks according to the rules of Russian Checkers applying to the topmost checker (or king).

 • When a stack or a single piece captures an opponent's stack, just the topmost piece is taken from that stack and placed below the capturing stack or a piece.
 The next checker or a king in the stack (beneath the captured topmost one) is considered to be "released" and can be used by its owner on the next move: